ne75/p2llvm/development/phase0/README.md

 performance changes.
 Its [hardware report](step2-hardware.md) records passing correctness tests and cycle measurements, including a repaired benchmark and short-fill/O0 overhead.
 [Step 3](step3.md) now has compiler-managed arithmetic helpers, exact wide-division tests and software validation.
-Current hardware correctness/timing remain open.
+Its [hardware report](step3-hardware.md) records 27 passing images with no timeouts, ABI checks and measured division overheads; step 3 is ready for human review.
 The [shift-helper follow-up](step3-shifts.md) repairs count zero and adds a complete 0..63 count sweep.
-The [negation checkpoint](step3-negation.md) finishes the remaining return-contract repair and provides the current combined 27-image hardware command.
+The [negation checkpoint](step3-negation.md) finishes the remaining return-contract repair; its combined 27-image hardware command has now passed.

 Each compiler fix is committed in the LLVM submodule; corresponding root commits advance its gitlink.
 Test/build output is kept under `build/`, not checked in as